GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_iteration.md

 The relevant _requests_ are:
 - `NO_ITERATION`: this _forces_ movement to the next time step and should therefore be avoided by _all_ Federates if iteration is desired.
 - `FORCE_ITERATION`: this _forces_ iteration.
 If a federate _always_ requests this the simulation will be stuck in a never ending loop.
+It is intended to be used only in _rare_ cases.
 - `ITERATE_IF_NEEDED`: in this case iteration only takes place if new values are _published_.
+This is the _usual_ flag that should be used when iteration is desired.

 The last point is **_critical_**.
 The signal HELICS is looking for, is that no new values are published.